 A University NetID is an automatically-assigned, unique electronic identifier for each community member at Georgetown.
 Having a NetID does not automatically grant access to all computer systems or services.
 In many cases, it is still necessary to apply for access to a given system or service after the NetID has been created.

-NetIDs are automatically assigned to all individuals who are active in the University's core business systems for employees, students, alumni, associates and GUH employees.
-Volunteers, contractors and other people not paid through Payroll can also have a NetIDs.
+NetIDs are automatically assigned to all individuals who are active in the University's core business systems for employees, students, alumni, associates.
+Georgetown University Hospital (GUH) employees. volunteers, contractors and other people not paid through the Payroll department can also have a NetID.
 Different services will be available to each person, depending on their affiliation with the University.

 New NetIDs are generated at several points throughout the day.
 NetIDs are created using the person's initials as entered in the core business system, along with a number to distinguish the NetID.
 Individuals who were part of the Georgetown community in 1998 when the system was created, retain their Novell e-mail usernames as their NetID.

 Centralized identity management ensures that a given NetID is not assigned to more than one person.
-Automatic creation shortens the time required to create user accounts.
+Having a system of automatically-created NetIDs shortens the time required to create user accounts.

 Georgetown's NetIDs are used not only for e-mail, but as usernames to log in to a variety of computer applications.
 The fundamental characteristics of a NetIDs are that the NetID is unique, automatically-generated, and easier to remember than a random user name.